PrA-GYaN/Stock-Market-Perdict/README.md

 # Stock-Market-Perdict
-This is not a Finincial Advisor but just a code to understand Deep Learning,
+This is not a Finincial Advisor but just a code to understand Deep Learning.